• Home

 brassiness occurs when the raw pigment of red, orange, or yellow remains in the hair. to create the perfect ash blonde ombre, you need to remove as much of that pigment as possible. the less underlying pigment that is left behind, the easier it'll be to tone out.

-to prevent the second problem, proper after-care will relieve damage. it's also important to note that the
+to prevent the second problem, proper after-care will relieve damage. it's also important to note that the asian hair can be very coarse, as that must be taken into account when lightening the hair to blonde.

 blue is always the first pigment that is exposed when we lighten hair. then comes red, orange, and last is yellow.